 Another name of God that you can remember during your darkest and loneliest moments is El Roi.
 This article will tell you the meaning and great blessing of God as El Roi.

 Translation of El Roi

 Many names of God start with ‘El,’ such as Elohim and Elah.
-In typical translation, El means God.
+In typical translation, El typically refers to God.
 In the original Hebrew language, Ro’iy means “shepherd.”
 It also means “looking,” “gazing”, or “seeing.”

 Therefore, El Roi means “the God who sees me.”
-Many people are comforted knowing that God sees them daily and every moment.
+Many people are comforted knowing that God or El Roi sees them daily and every moment of their very life.

 Scriptural background of El Roi

-We can see God as El Roi in Genesis 16, in the story of Hagar.
+We can see the names of El Roi, the God who sees, in Genesis 16, in the story of Hagar.
 The story of Hagar is connected with the story of Abraham and Sarai.
 God had promised Abraham an offspring but Abraham was about 100 years old and Sarai, his wife, seemed barren as she was about 90 years and still childless.
 At that point, God’s promise seemed imperceptible.
 Thus, Abraham and Sarai grew impatient.
 Sarai then suggested that Abraham go to Hagar, their servant, to bear a child.

 Hagar and Sarai seemed to have contempt for each other.
 So Sarai mistreated Hagar, and Hagar left.
 One can imagine how Hagar felt – ill-treated, abandoned, and lonely.
-An angel of the Lord found Hagar and spoke to her blessings and commands from the Lord.
-It was then that Hagar called the name of the Lord, saying, “You are a God of seeing!” and added, “Truly, I have seen Him who looks after me.”
+But in this moment of despair, God prepared a divine notice for Hagar.
+An angel of God found Hagar and spoke to her blessings and commands from the Lord.
+It was then that Hagar learned and called the name of the Lord, saying, “You are a God of seeing!” and added, “Truly, I have seen Him who looks after me.”
 (Genesis 16:13)